 - The Nature of Science

-See Science Education in the UI General Catalog to learn more about this major and graduating with honors.
+See Science Education in the UI General Catalog to learn more about course requirements for this major and graduating with honors.

 Students who wish to add Teaching Licensure to the BS degree program also complete the College of Education's Teacher Education Program.

 Students in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.